derek-cassady/US-county-dashboard/README.md

 visualization, or communication.

 #### Read TWO data sets with an API
-API are called in agesex_stats.ipynb, and further API calls were made in econ.ipynb and income_benefit.ipynb which will be added to project later in the app.py under pg2.py and pg3.py
+APIs are called in agesex_stats.ipynb, and further API calls were made in econ.ipynb and income_benefit.ipynb which will be added to project later in the app.py under pg2.py and pg3.py